gioelemo/MaxwellFDTD.jl/README.md

 Ampere's law:
 $$\nabla \times \boldsymbol{H} = J_c + \epsilon\frac{\partial\boldsymbol{E}}{\partial t} \tag{2}$$

-For a more detailed review of electromagnetics consider  [3] (Chapter 2  - Brief Review of Electromagnetics)
+For a more detailed review of electromagnetics consider  [3] (Chapter 2  - Brief Review of Electromagnetics).

 ## Numerical Methods

 To solve the equations it is possible to use the Finite Difference Time Domain Method (FDTD).